beingnin/Azure-Devops-Extension-Sass-Compiler/overview.md

     enableVendorPrefixing: true
 ```
 ## Tools used
  There are two tools used by `Process-sass-files` task internally to complete the functionalities.
 It will install the latest `sass` compiler and `autoprefixer-cli` from npm registry into the tools directory of the pipeline agent.
 Once installed the task will cache them for future uses.
+For this reason alone the pipeline agent should have access to the internet

 <div>Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>